2. Common interest makes love last.

 That’s because our hobbies like, and dislikes change over the years.

 What does matter is how you treat each other over time.
-This means that the stability and happiness of a relationship is less about how your personalities align or what you spend your time doing together and more about how you treat one another every single day.²
+This means that the stability and happiness of a relationship are less about how your personalities align or what you spend your time doing together and more about how you treat one another every single day.²

 This includes how you respond to bids for connection, how you listen, how you show up for your partner when they are hurting.